Relationship Conflict – Still Fighting About the Same Old Things?

 5. Accusatory Phrases.

 ‘Why’ is another word that just serves to make another person feel they are being accused and judged.
-Try questions that begin with ‘What’ and ‘How’ instead, they are more open-ended.
-“What could we do to stop you from spending all the household budget by mid week” or “How could we make our budget last longer” sounds a lot more useful then “Why do you spend our household budget too fast every single week”.
+Try questions that begin with ‘what’ and ‘how’ instead, they are more open-ended.
+“How could we make our budget last longer?” sounds a lot more useful than “Why do you spend our household budget too fast every single week?”.

 6. Forgiveness.